reshamas/reshamas.github.io/_posts/2019-04-12-wimlds-q1-report.md

 ### By City Chapter

-These city chapters with the greatest membership size are:
+The city chapters with the greatest membership size are:
 1. San Francisco Bay Area, California, USA (5.1K)
 2. New York, New York, USA (4.2K)
 4. Paris, France (2.3K)